 Give as little or as much as you like to support us.

 Come, be part of creating change that matters.

-We developed a comprehensive solution to detect and manage the “missing” Tuberculosis (TB) patients in a sustained manner.
-Our work empowers vulnerable communities to enhance their health seeking behaviour; enhance involvement of private healthcare providers in TB control; bridge the private-public health sector gap in TB treatment; and influence policy.
+We develop and implement effective and comprehensive solutions for TB prevention, care and control.
+Our specific focus is on finding the “missing” TB patients and working towards TB elimination.
+Our work empowers vulnerable communities to access to quality TB services with a focus on private health service delivery, enhance their health seeking behaviour; enhance involvement of private healthcare providers in TB control; bridge the private-public health sector gap in TB treatment; and influence policy.

 Project Axshya (meaning ‘free of TB’) was launched in April 2010 as